btrotta/advent-of-code-2022/Readme.md

 node `humn` to `np.nan`, and during the traversal find the path from `root` to `humn`.
 Then we can solve the equation by reversing the operations in this path.

+## Day 22
+Simulate the moves.
+Use a set for the walls to make checks efficient.
+For part 2, this code only works for my particular pattern, I couldn't figure out the general case.

 ## Day 23
 Simulate the moves, using a set to keep track of elves positions (for faster checking).

+## Day 24
+The pattern of blizzards on the grids repeats after a cycle of `lcm(width, height)` minutes (where `lcm` is the lowest common multiple).
+Iterate over `t`, the number of minutes from the start.
+Keep track of the combination of location and cycle iteration already seen (where cycle iteration is `t % lcm(width, height)`, since we do not need to check these again.
+At each step, calculate the new possible combinations of locations and cycle step.
+Stop when we reach the goal.